HAJEKEL/cor_mdp_ahold/README.md

 - Collaborative Planning: The software leverages advanced algorithms for task allocation, path planning, and collision avoidance to optimize the overall order picking process and ensure smooth robot operation.
 - Integration with Supermarket Systems: Our solution integrates with existing supermarket systems, such as inventory management and point-of-sale, ensuring seamless order processing and synchronization.
 - Fully implemented FlexBE behavior engine allowing complex behavior for the robot.

+## Repo structure

+This repository contains (almost) all of the packages that we have developed for this project, as well as packages that have been provided by the AIRlab team.

+The packages that we developed are:
+- [the order package](order_package): This package contains the nodes used for managin orders.
+- [the voice_requests package](voice_requests): This package contains the chatGPT-based voice assistant functionality.
+- [the retail_store_skills pakcage](retail_store_skills): This package contains action servers for the skills that the robot performs.
+- [the flexBE package](https://gitlab.tudelft.nl/cor/ro47007/2023/team-20/albert_flexbe): This package contains the FlexBE states and behaviors that we use for the complex behavioral control of our robot.

+Information about these packages can be found in their respective READMEs (click on the links).

+**Note: the FlexBE package lives in a separate repository due to build errors we encountered when trying to build it in this repository**

+## Action servers & FlexBE states

+Our solution makes use of the [actionlib](http://wiki.ros.org/actionlib) package to implement the actions that the robot performs.
+Check out the [actionlib documentation](http://wiki.ros.org/actionlib) to learn more about the benefits of using action servers.

+For controlling the complex top-level behavior of the robot, we use the [FlexBE](http://philserver.bplaced.net/fbe/index.php) behavior engine.
+FlexBE is a powerful tool that allows us to create complex behaviors for the robot by combining simple states into a Finite State Machine (FSM) using a graphical user interface, the FlexBE App.

+The combination of actionlib and FlexBE allows us to wrap actionlib clients into FlexBE states, which is a powerful combination.

 ## Installation